johnnypez/nerd/readme.markdown

 #Nerd

-A framework for node.js built by a frustrated Rails developer.
+####A framework for node.js that aims to follow Rails-like conventions.

+I'm Rails developer that is getting sick of the whole Node V Rails argument, I think that they both have their own uses.
+Neither is a replacement for the other.
+Also Node needs a mature easy to use framework before developers like myself and many others will take notice.

+I'm pretty much using this project as a learning exercise in node.js.
-Very early stages.
+It's in very early stages.

-Just has Controllers and Controller/Action routing.
+Just has Controllers and controller/action routing.
+Templating via Mustache supports layouts and views.

 ##Create an app